How To Feed A Loon

 • In a large saucepan, heat the oil over medium heat.
 Add the onion and carrots and sauté, stirring often, until soft, about 4 minutes.
 Stir in the garlic and sauté until aromatic, about another 30 seconds.

 • Add the beef and use a wooden spatula to break it up.
 Cook until no longer pink, about 10 minutes.
 Tilt the skillet and use a large spoon to remove most of the rendered grease.
-You'll want to leave about 1 tbsp of the grease.
+You'll want to leave about 1 tablespoon of the grease.
 Safely discard the removed grease.

 2 lbs ground beef